NCBI organismal classification

 An ontology representation of the NCBI organismal taxonomy

-OntoBee AberOWL OLS NCBI Bioregistry
+OntoBee AberOWL OLS BioPortal NCBI Bioregistry

 The NCBITaxon ontology is an automatic translation of the NCBI taxonomy database into obo/owl.